-All three writers and their works are still praised today for how progressive they were.
-A lot of writers naturally want to be remembered in the same way, but like I said before times have moved on.
+All three writers and their works are still praised today for how progressive they were, and personally I think a lot of modern writers who harp on about representation just want to be seen in the same way.
+The only problem for them is, times have move on.

 Today would anyone even notice if there was a black character who was a scientist?
 Or if a black woman and a white man kissed each other on tv?

-Unfortunately so many writers and directors still want the kudos that the likes of Gene Roddenberry got.
-So they lie that things are just as bad as they were in the 60’s and that by simply having a black character in their work they can be seen as a social justice champion like Roddenberry.
+As a result these modern writers who want the kudos Gene Roddenberry got therefore have to lie that things are just as bad as they were in the 60’s, so that simply casting a black actor can be seen as a groundbreaking and brave thing.

 Everybody wants to be Gene Roddenberry.